citral23/xash3d-fwgs-mipsel/README.md

-Simple edits of the main xash3d-fwgs to be able to run on the RG350/RG350M
+Simple edits of the main xash3d-fwgs to be able to run on the RG350M (should also work on the RG350)

 How to build :